Dedicated to help you and your family membersOur Difference

 Alan BrasherRead full bio

-"In order to achieve great results, every team member has to do many small, seemingly insignificant tasks that are necessary for the success of our day to day operations.
-At Environmental Litigation Group I do these on a daily basis since October 4, 1993."Our Difference
+To achieve great results, every team member has to do many small, seemingly insignificant tasks necessary for the success of our day-to-day operations.
+At Environmental Litigation Group, I do these daily since October 4, 1993.

 Wanda DaileyRead full bio

 Some of our team members have been with the firm from the very beginning.
-Wanda Dailey, our Accounts Manager, has been with us from the start, dealing with accounts, payroll and financial reports on a daily basis for the past 25 years.
+For example, Wanda Dailey, our Accounts Manager, has been with us from the start, dealing with accounts, payroll, and financial reports daily for the past 25 years.
 Although her job deals mainly with accounting, she also answers questions from clients.

 Adam McDermottRead full bio

-Automating people’s jobs is what Adam McDermott, ELG's Information Systems Manager does on a daily basis at his job.
+Automating people’s jobs is what Adam McDermott, ELG's Information Systems Manager, does daily at his job.
 Since 2008, when he started working for ELG as a temp, he continually builds and optimizes our case management database/system to improve workflow and maximize the value of each case.

 He thinks that the most challenging part of his job is designing systems with the scalability to keep pace with our growth rate and the flexibility to be useful 10 years from now.